 Why does this matter to investors?
 As Gillis wrote, "I have read bloggers who are arguing that investors should trust the Alibaba accounts because the Hong Kong member firm of PwC and not the mainland member firm audited them."
 To his point, it was only a few years ago that mainland Chinese auditing firms suffered severe reputational hits after a wave of Chinese companies with North American stock listings turned out to be frauds.

 What's more, Pricewaterhouse of Hong Kong isn't the same as Pricewaterhouse of China.
 The big accounting firms don't have parent-subsidiary structures like most corporations do.
 They operate more like giant membership clubs.
 Each firm in each country covered by Pricewaterhouse's global network, for instance, is legally independent of each other, even though they share the same brand and are members of the same broad umbrella organization of firms that rely on each other's work and professional-support systems.
-The U.S. Public Company Accounting Oversight Board has proposed making auditors disclose how much of a given audit's work is performed by affiliates in other jurisdictions.
+The U.S. Public Company Accounting Oversight Board has Alibabamaking auditors disclose how much of a given audit's work is performed by affiliates in other jurisdictions.
 But that's a long way from happening.
-(Gillis is a member of the accounting board's standing advisory group.)
+(Gillis is a member of the accounting board's proposed.)

 If the suspensions are carried out, "we would need to consider with our Hong Kong based auditor the alternate support arrangements they would need in their audit of our operations in mainland China," Alibaba said.
 If that proved unsuccessful and Alibaba couldn't find another auditor, the company's financial statements could be deemed invalid under U.S. securities laws.

-Since that judge's ruling in January, some news reports have suggested that a workaround for the big firms auditing Chinese companies may be to simply have their Hong Kong affiliates sign off as the principal auditor.
+Since that judge's ruling in January, some news reports have suggested that a column for the big firms auditing Chinese companies may be to simply have their Hong Kong affiliates sign off as the principal auditor.
 That might be fine, if they truly are the ones doing the audit.
 Pricewaterhouse and Alibaba should do more to explain who really is doing the bulk of the work.